Anthony A. Piña, Ed.D.

 Before coming to Sullivan, I was Coordinator of Learning Technologies at Northeastern Illinois University, Chicago IL. and Coordinator of Educational Technology at College of the Desert, Palm Desert, CA. I have also taught for California State University-San Bernardino, La Sierra University, Rio Salado College and Brigham Young University.

 Although my administrative positions do not require that I "publish or perish," I have had wonderful mentors and examples over the years that have inspired me to continue writing and presenting.
-During my career, I have had the opportunity to deliver over 170 conference presentations and about 200 training workshops.
-I have had over 40 academic publications (most of which are in peer-reviewed books and journals) and my third book on distance education will soon be published.
+During my career, I have had the opportunity to deliver over 180 conference presentations and about 200 training workshops.
+I have had nearly 50 academic publications (most of which are in peer-reviewed books and journals) and my fourth book on distance education is in the works.
 I believe that engaging actively in my professional field makes me a better asset to my institution.
-For the same reason, I have chosen to be an administrator who teaches classes throughout the year, as I feel that I become more capable and compassionate toward students and faculty when I am "in the trenches" along with them.
+For the same reason, I have chosen to be an administrator who also teaches classes throughout the year, as I feel that I become more capable and compassionate toward students and faculty when I am "in the trenches" along with them.
 Also, I am really a teacher at heart.

 In addition to my academic experiences, I have performed outside technology training, multimedia/ instructional development, website development, research and other consultation services.
 It has been my privilege to be able to work as a consultant/contractor to Fortune 500 corporations, government agencies, the U.S. Department of Defense, small businesses, law enforcement agencies, community organizations and K-12 schools, colleges and universities.

 Now comes the important information: I am very happily married to Teresa.
 Our lives have been blessed abundantly by the addition (some biologically and some through adoption) of our six children: Heather, Kellie, Lisa, Emily, Serena and Alex.

 In my "spare" time, I enjoy playing guitar, bass, drums and a bit of banjo (my family is wonderfully indulgent) and singing with my golden-throated wife and children.